RuslanaTretiakova/RuslanaTretiakova/README.md

-- 👋 Hi, I’m @RuslanaTretiakova
+- 👋 Hi, I’m RuslanaTretiakova
 - 📫 How to reach me: tretiakovaruslana7@gmail.com